 God, when will you come through?
 When will you send your messiah in the line of David, the heroic deliverer we’ve been hearing about for centuries now?

 That’s a long time to wait.
 That’s a long time to anticipate.
 That’s a long time to feel the pain.

 Why all of this?

 The questions are too many to count!

-Job, like the anticipatory lead-up to the coming messiah, reminds us that it’s ok to lament, cry, struggle, question, to dialogue honestly with God, even if he remains quiet for a season.
+The book of Job, like the anticipatory lead-up to the coming messiah, reminds us that it’s ok to lament, cry, struggle, question, to dialogue honestly with God, even if he remains quiet for a season.

 In our world today, perhaps it is in tumultuous upheaval.
 Another African-American is shot.
 Another cop is shot.
 Another baby is dismembered.
 Another terrorist opens fire.
 Another friend betrays.
 Another failure in loving your spouse and children.